Learning through atypical "phase transitions" in overparameterized neural networks: Concluding remarks

 \section{Concluding remarks}

-Our results characterize the interplay between hyperparameterization and nonconvexity in neural networks learning data generated by structurally different networks randomly chosen from a natural distribution.
-In particular, we identify a new phenomenon, namely the existence of a phase transition driven by the appearance of solution sets that are statistically atypical but strongly attractive to learning algorithms.
+Our results characterize the interplay between overparameterization and nonconvexity in neural networks learning data generated by structurally different networks randomly chosen from a natural distribution.
+In particular, we identify a new phenomenon, namely the existence of a phase transition driven by the appearance of solution sets that are statistically atypical but which seem to be the ones targeted by learning algorithms.
 For the same systems we are able to derive the generalization error of different types of solutions and predict how to optimize the Bayesian error.
 The analytical techniques also suggest a number of numerical verifications that can be done on deep networks and for different learning algorithms.
 The consistency of the results is very good, suggesting that the scenario identified in the analytically tractable models, i.e., the essential role played by highly entropic atypical solutions, may in fact be general.

 There are several natural future directions.
 On the one hand, in-depth numerical studies of large deep networks should be conducted, and algorithms should be further optimized building on the information derived from the structure of solutions.
-Most algorithm already do this as a result of the optimization process that has been put in practice during the last decade.
+Most algorithms already do this as a result of the tuning process that has been put in practice during the last decade.
 Still further progress appear to be possibile, and some steps in this direction have already been taken.
-On the other hand, it would be important to corroborate our results with rigorous bounds, for more general data distributions, in order to reach a more complete mathematical theory for learning in non-convex hyperparameterized systems.
+On the other hand, it would be important to corroborate our results with rigorous bounds, for more general data distributions, in order to reach a more complete mathematical theory for learning in non-convex overparameterized systems.
+Finally, a theoretical confirmation that dynamics of a broad class of algorithms is indeed attracted to these structures would be of great interest (an analysis that shows that SGD is biased towards flat minima can be found in~\cite{FengYuhai}, but some of the assumptions are justified phenomenologically).

 From a physics and modeling perspective, it seems to us that having identified that atypical states play a key role in learning processes opens the way toward a fertile connection between out-of-equilibrium physics and modeling of learning systems.
-Indeed, such states are inherently atypical respect to algorithmic dynamics that tend to sample energy with a Gibbs measure and the basic energy function, or loss function, defined directly on the data as the number of errors.
+Indeed, such states are inherently atypical with respect to algorithmic dynamics that tend to sample energy with a Gibbs measure and where the basic energy function, or loss function, is defined directly on the data as the number of errors.